lfads/lfads-run-manager/docs/running.md

 Here, you should specify options that will be written into the shell script, the key ones being:

-* `cuda_visible_devices` - which GPU index to run this model on, e.g. `500`
+* `cuda_visible_devices` - which GPU index to run this model on, e.g. `0`.
+Use the `nvidia-smi` to enumerate the available GPUs on your system
-* `display` - the X display to use, e.g. `0`.
+* `display` - the X display to use, e.g. `500`.
 The python code generates plots during training that will appear in TensorBoard.
 Generating these plots requires a display.
 When running in a remote server, you'll need to specify this, and possibly to launch an X server using something like `tightvnc`.
 * `appendPosteriorMeanSample` - `true` or `false` specifying whether to chain the posterior mean sampling operation after the training is finished.
 The default is `false`, but if you set this to `true`, you won't need to call `writeShellScriptPosteriorMeanSample` below.
 * `appendWriteModelParams` - `true` or `false` specifying whether to chain the posterior mean sampling operation after the training is finished.
 The default is `false`, but if you set this to `true`, you won't need to call `writeShellScriptWriteModelParams` below.